theNewDynamic/thenewdynamic.com/content/_index.md

 type: page

 ---
-We've learned a few things designing and building websites for 15 years and have applied everything to our new company, from the way we price our services to how we work.
+We’ve learned a lot about creating websites over the past 15 years. <span style="letter-spacing: 0.01em;">We know what works and doesn’t work for mission-focused organizations. </span><span style="letter-spacing: 0.01em;">Now, we’ve taken our learning and applied it to every piece of our new company.</span>

-We invite you to [start a conversation](mailto:welcome@thenewdynamic.com).
+From the way we work to the way we price our services, <span style="letter-spacing: 0.01em;">the New Dynamic is a new kind of web development firm.
+[Get to know us.](https://thenewdynamic.typeform.com/to/EdbdYw)</span>